d-kleine/AZ-DevOps/project3_Ensuring_quality_releases/README.md

 ### Tests

-The pipeline includes automated tests developed using Postman, JMeter, and Selenium.
-The Postman tests cover both regression and data validation scenarios, with results published to Azure Pipelines.
+The pipeline includes automated tests developed using
+* *Postman* for API testing (Integration Testing)
+* *JMeter* for Performance Testing
+* *Selenium* using Chromedriver for Functional UI Testing

 The final pipeline, described in the *azure-pipelines.yaml* file, guides you through integrating these tests seamlessly.

 ## Set up